 Enumerated Types

-OpenAPI allows us to define enumeration types, allowing us to narrow primitives like string
+OpenAPI allows us to define enumeration types, allowing us to narrow primitives like string from being any

-, to a limited set of possible values.
+string, to a limited set of possible values.
 For example:

 type: string